HoangNguyen1306/F26-ECSE395-hmn39/Lab_4/actuator_adventures.md

 - setPeriodHertz
 - Rotation range
 - delay()
-21. Modified Servo Motor Random.cpp so the servo moves to random angles between 0° and 180° with varied delays.
+21. Modified Servo Motor `Random.cpp` so the servo moves to random angles between 0° and 180° with varied delays.
-22. Commented the code changes.
 23. Saved the modified servo code and pushed it to the GitHub repository.
 24. Recorded a video of the modified servo and submitted it to Canvas.